joshspires/post.news-dark-mode/README.md

 # post.news-dark-mode
 Dark mode for post.news that follows the theme of your device.
 High contrast mode and other accessibility improvements will be coming soon.

+There are also a number of non-theme related CSS fixes to improve the user experience.
 ## Install steps
 ### Desktop
 #### Chrome & Edge